magnusdunn/HanselAndGretel/README.md

   1. Home Sreen
     a.
 Start a journey
-    b. add friend
     c.
 See old journeys

   2. Journey Protocal
     a.
 Can start a journey with friends (i.e able to see friends' locations) -- See 2.1
-      * Must be signed/have account to add friends (Maybe not needed)
     b.
 Can Start a solo journey -- see 2.2

     2.1.
 Team Journey
       a.
-View to add initial teammates
+View to add initial teammates using unique code
       * When inital team is set go to main team journey view
       b.
 Main team journy view
         * has a map background